Glen Mazza's Weblog

 <Connector port="443" protocol="org.apache.coyote.http11.Http11NioProtocol"

-5. If you're using a non-root user to run Tomcat as suggested, you'll need to make some changes to allow that user to use privileged ports (ports under 1024, port 80 and port 443 in Tomcat's case).
-This can be done by either firewalls and authbind, I chose the latter.
+4. If you're using a non-root user to run Tomcat as suggested, you'll need to make some changes to allow that user to use privileged ports (ports under 1024, port 80 and port 443 in Tomcat's case).
+One way this can be done is via authbind.
 For authbind, first edit the /etc/default/tomcat8 file to activate it and then run a script similar to the following (replace "tomcat8" with the non-root user that is running Tomcat on your linode):

 sudo touch /etc/authbind/byport/80